-This online PhD journal collects and disseminates research into artist live/work schemes.
+This online PhD journal collects and disseminates research into artist-led housing and live/work schemes.
 It aims to share day-to-day mappings and field notes as well as more formal written outcomes and publications.

 Artist live/work schemes provide housing for artists and their families as well as space to make their work .
 Artist live/work schemes allow artists to live for extended periods of time – beyond the length of conventional residency programmes – allowing them to settle within local communities as active and engaged citizens.
 Artist live/work schemes have often been used to facilitate alternative or experimental forms of living, through sharing economies or the accommodation of atypical family units.

 Research into Artist Live/Work: